 In order for Howard University to match your FAFSA information to your university record, the spelling of your name, your date of birth and social security on your FAFSA must match what is listed in Howard University's system.
 If there is a discrepancy, you will need to resolve the issue with the Department of Education to ensure that your FAFSA data can be processed appropriately.

 How to Complete the Health Sciences Financial Aid Application

-Before you begin this application, complete and submit the 2018-2019 Free Application for Federal Student Aid (FAFSA) online at www.fafsa.gov on or before February 1, 2018, if eligible.
+Before you begin this application, complete and submit the 2018-2019 Free Application for Federal Student Aid (FAFSA) online at the FAFSA website on or before February 1, 2018, if eligible.